 \texttt{[INST]<<SYS>>\\\{\{SYSTEM PROMPT\}\}\\<</SYS>>\\ \\\{\{INPUT PROMPT\}\} [/INST] \{\{COMPLETION\}\}}

 Then, for each attribute, we design a different system prompt.
 All system prompts used in this paper are presented in \cref{table:system_prompts}.

 We used several popular classifiers to evaluate the presence of a certain attribute.
-First, to determine formality, we use a RoBERTa based formality classifier by \citep{formality-classifier}.
-For happiness, we determine how positive the sentiment of the output is by using a RoBERTa based sentiment classifier by \citep{sentiment-classifier}.
-For topics such as sports and educational, we use the topic classifier \citet{twitter-classifier}.
-In order to bias our model with this classifier for the educational topic, we select the 10th output element as signal, since this corresponds to the educational topic.
+First, to determine formality, we use a RoBERTa-based formality classifier by \citep{formality-classifier}.
+For happiness, we determine how positive the sentiment of the output is by using a RoBERTa-based sentiment classifier by \citep{sentiment-classifier}.
+For topics such as sports and education, we use the topic classifier \citet{twitter-classifier}.
+In order to bias our model with this classifier for the educational topic, we select the 10th output element as a signal, since this corresponds to the educational topic.
 Finally, to measure simplicity, we use a normalized simple average word length counter.
 We normalize it by applying the function $f(x) = 1 - x / 10$ on top of the length counter to obtain a value between $0$ and $1$.